hgrecco/pint/docs/contributing.rst

 Contribute code
 ---------------

 To contribute fixes, code or documentation to Pint, send us a patch, or fork Pint in github_ and submit the changes using a pull request.

+If you are contributing **documentation** or **bug fixes**, do it based on the **master** branch.

+If you are contributing **new features** or code that changes the behaviour, do it based the **develop** branch.

+In any case, feel free to use the `issue tracker`_ to discuss ideas for new features or improvements.

 .. _github: http://github.com/hgrecco/pint
 .. _`issue tracker`: https://github.com/hgrecco/pint/issues